gekatateam/neptunus/docs/DATA_MODEL.md

     }
 }
 ```

+Path separator can be escaped using backslash, and a backslash also can be escaped using backslash - `GetField("metadata.user.name\\.full")`.

 It also supports negative indexes for slices that already exists.
 In this case, target element will be `len(slice) - |index|`.
 For example, you can get last element from this slice - `[0, 2, 4, 6]` - by `-1` index, because it's length is `4` and `4-1=3`.